Vyral/jeff-quintin/_posts/2018-10-19-business-spotlight-soma-cafe.md

 Perhaps one of the most popular items at the cafe, the Soma Grilled Cheese is made of organic whole-grain bread, homemade spreads (hummus, whipped goat cheese, ginger dressing), feta cheese, and some veggies.
 The cheeses are not only delicious but also healthier alternatives to normal grilled-cheese fare.
 After a quick grill on a panini press, the Soma Grilled Cheese is ready to be devoured.

 If you find yourself in downtown Ocean City, the Soma Cafe is definitely a place you’ll want to check out.
 You can [find their menu and hours here](https://www.facebook.com/pg/SomaCafeOC/about/?ref=page_internal){: target="_blank"}. **Stop in for some great food, great vibes, and a great atmosphere**.

+As always, if you have any real estate-related questions for me, don't hesitate to give me a call or send me an email.
+I'd be glad to help you.